-- TSA is now using an online Vendor Audit Portal to conduct assessments.
-This is a secure website where Vendors can submit their audit documentation. - In order to access Vendor Audit Portal, you will need a free Microsoft Office Account and will need to use the Microsoft Authenticator app. - Directions on setting up your account and gaining access to the Vendor Audit Portal will be sent 30 days before your audit documentation is due. - We prefer that you submit documentation in the following manner: - Submit one PDF per employee that has all required employee file documents (do not separate background checks, training, references etc. into separate files).
-Zip Folders can also be submitted. - Keep timesheets in PDFs or Zip folders in alphabetical order per participant, and in date order.
-Unorganized timesheets lead to TSA staff missing timesheets and assuming they were not submitted. - Please use the correct categories offered when uploading documents (i.e. place insurance certificates under the "Insurance" category). - Make sure you upload timesheets for all participants given on the list from TSA.
-You would receive the list at the same time you are notified that you are receiving an assessment. - Ensure that scans of timesheets are easy to read.
+- TSA is utilizing an online Vendor Audit Portal to conduct assessments.
+This is a secure website where Vendors can submit their audit documentation. - In order to access the Vendor Audit Portal, you will need a free Microsoft Office Account and will need to use the Microsoft Authenticator app. - Directions on setting up your account and gaining access to the Vendor Audit Portal will be sent 30 days before your audit documentation is due. - Please attempt to login to the audit portal when you first receive your assessment notification. - If you are having issues accessing the portal, please let me know right away so we can troubleshoot any issues. - If you are getting access to the portal for the first time, you will be receiving an email from Microsoft Invitations with the link to sign up for access.

+Vendor Audit Portal

+- We prefer that you submit documentation in the following manner: - Label all documents with descriptive names.
+Do not leave the generic scan name on the document. - Submit one PDF per employee that has all required employee file documents (do not separate background checks, training, references etc. into separate files).
+Zip Folders can also be submitted. - Keep timesheets or EVV logs in PDFs or Zip folders in alphabetical order per participant, and in date order.
+Unorganized timesheets lead to TSA staff missing timesheets and assuming they were not submitted. - Please use the correct categories offered when uploading documents (i.e. place insurance certificates under the "Insurance" category). - Make sure you upload timesheets or EVV logs for all participants given on the list from TSA.
+You would receive the list at the same time you are notified that you are receiving an assessment. - Ensure that scans of paper timesheets are easy to read.
 If you submit a scan that we are not able to read, we will not be able to use it as evidence that services are provided.